Xilinx/gemx/README.md

 ## 2. SOFTWARE AND SYSTEM REQUIREMENTS
 Board | DSA Name | Software Version
 ------|-------------|-----------------
-Xilinx KCU1500|xilinx:kcu1500:dynamic:5_0|SDx 2017.4
+Xilinx VU9P|xilinx:vcu1525:dynamic:5_1|SDx 2018.2
-Xilinx VU9P|xilinx:vcu1525:dynamic:5_0|SDx 2017.4
+Xilinx ALVEO|xilinx:u200:xdma:201830_2|SDx 2019.1

 ## 3. DESIGN FILE HIERARCHY
-Source code for building FPGA and host code images is located in the gemx/src directory. boost/ directory provides implementation for OpenCL functions used to instantiate an accelerator, trasmit data between the host and the accelerator and etc. Please refer to gemx_api_gemm.cpp to see its usage. gemx/Makefile is used to build FPGA and host images with different configurations. gemx/hls_config.tcl is used to configure the hls compilation options. gemx/run-hls.tcl is used to create vivado_hls project from cpu emulation results. gemx/data includs input sparse matrices' data.
+Source code for building FPGA and host code images is located in the gemx/src directory. gemx/Makefile is used to build FPGA and host images with different configurations. gemx/hls_config.tcl is used to configure the hls compilation options. gemx/run-hls.tcl is used to create vivado_hls project from cpu emulation results. gemx/MLsuite_MLP provides Python bindings for GEMX engines.
+Those python bindings allow users to offload Python-based Matrix operations to GEMX engines.
+Please refer to [GEMX Python APIs] to see its usage.

 ## 4.BUILD GEMX-BASED EXAMPLE APPLICATIONS
-Following four GEMX-BASED applications are created for xilinx:vcu1525:dynamic:5_0 DSA to demonstrate the GEMX engine usage.
-* gemm_perf: dense matrix matrix multiplication performance measurement
-* spmv_perf: sparse matrix vector multiplication performance measurement
-* gemm_test_python: python-based densen matrix matrix multiplication testing
-* gemx_func_test: GEMX engine testing in sofware emulation

-Before compiling and building FPGA and host images, make sure SDAccel 2017.4 envioronment variales are set up properly and navigate to gemx/ directory, and enter command:
+A set of make commands are used in the verify.sh to demonstrate the GEMX engine usage with xilinx:u200:xdma:201830_2 DSA.
+Before compiling and building FPGA and host images, make sure SDAccel 2019.1 envioronment variales are set up properly and navigate to gemx/ directory, and enter command:

 ```
-./run_app.sh
+./verify.sh
 ```
-enter one of the four application names when the command line prompts for input.
+enter one of the build process names (sw_em, hw_em or hw) and one of the four engine names (gemm, spmv or fcn) when the command line prompts for input.
+File gemx/set_env.sh provides an example about how to set up SDAccel 2019.1 environment variables.

 ## 5. SUPPORT
 For more information about SDAccel check the [SDAccel User Guides][]